-1.2.1 Hammersmith Bridge provides a major link between Hammersmith and Barnes.
+- 1.2.1 Hammersmith Bridge provides a major link between Hammersmith and Barnes.
 There are no cross-river London Underground services in this location.
 The bridge closure has resulted in major disruption to the local and wider area due to the absence of an alternative nearby river crossing.
-The bridge's closure has caused road congestion on Putney and Chiswick bridges as people who used to walk or cycle across Hammersmith bridge are diverted to alternative longer river crossings by road vehicle.

-- 1.2.2 TfL has concluded that the quickest way to provide a safe alternative river crossing at Hammersmith is to provide a temporary ferry operation for pedestrians and cyclists.
-To enable this service two temporary piers are required, one on the Hammersmith shore and the other on the Barnes shore. - 1.2.3 Recognising the environmental and social sensitivity of the area, BR has been working with, and is in ongoing discussion with, the following statutory authorities: - London Borough of Hammersmith and Fulham (LBHF) - London Borough of Richmond Upon Thames (LBRuT) - Marine Management Organisation (MMO) - Environment Agency (EA) - Port of London Authority (PLA) - Greater London Authority (GLA) - 1.2.4 Additionally, consultations are being held with residents, local schools and river users.
+The bridge's closure caused road congestion on Putney and Chiswick bridges as people who used to walk or cycle across Hammersmith bridge were diverted to alternative longer river crossings by road vehicle.
+TfL concluded that the quickest way to provide a safe alternative river crossing at Hammersmith is to provide a temporary ferry operation for pedestrians and cyclists.
+To enable this service two temporary piers are required, one on the Hammersmith shore and the other on the Barnes shore. - 1.2.2 On 17th July 2021, the bridge partially reopened such that it can be used by pedestrians and cyclists.
+The duration of this partial reopening is unknown and the Hammersmith Bridge Taskforce has concluded that the ferry plans should continue to be progressed to ensure they can be implemented as and when required during the next stages of work to the bridge. - 1.2.3 Recognising the environmental and social sensitivity of the area, BR has been working with, and is in ongoing discussion with, the following statutory authorities: - London Borough of Hammersmith and Fulham (LBHF) - London Borough of Richmond Upon Thames (LBRuT) - Marine Management Organisation (MMO) - Environment Agency (EA) - Port of London Authority (PLA) - Greater London Authority (GLA) - 1.2.4 Additionally, consultations are being held with residents, local schools and river users.